opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 Set a new [namespace](#create-and-set-namespace) and switch to it if needed

-To enable UI, uncomment the lines `56-62` in `GenAIInfra/helm-charts/chatqna/values.yaml`:
+To enable UI, uncomment the following lines in `GenAIInfra/helm-charts/chatqna/values.yaml`:
 ```bash
 chatqna-ui:
    image: